16 SEO Checks Every Website Needs Before Launch

 </script>9.
 Robots.txt

 Tell search engines what they can and can't crawl.
-At minimum, include your sitemap:
+A misconfigured robots.txt can accidentally block your entire site from being indexed.
+At minimum, include your sitemap URL:

 User-agent: *